-- Provide a daily page (worksheet) of independent practice activities that focus on foundational mathematics skills that are predictive of future success in mathematics.
+- Provide a daily worksheet of independent practice activities that focus on foundational mathematics skills that are predictive of future success in mathematics.

-- Support to teachers who provide differentiated instruction according to the developmental levels of the students in their class by making it easy for different children to work in different workbooks.
+- Support to teachers who provide differentiated instruction according to the developmental levels of the children in their class by making it easy for different children to work in different workbooks.

-- Are CAPS aligned in their approach to teaching and learning mathematics that focusses on whole class and small group teaching.
+- Are CAPS aligned in their approach to teaching and learning mathematics that focuses on whole class and small group teaching.

-- Adopt an integrated and spiral approach to concept development – integrated in that topics are not presented in isolation and/or in blocks; spiral in that all topics are continuously visited and revisited.
-Learners will typically work on all the important LO1 and LO2 concepts during each two-week cycle.
+- Adopt an integrated and spiral approach to concept development: integrated in that topics are not presented in isolation and/or in blocks; spiral in that all topics are continuously visited and revisited.
+Children will typically work on all the important LO1 and LO2 concepts during each two-week cycle.

 - Adopt an approach to number development that recognises that children can do different activities with numbers in different number ranges.